First-Time Home Buyer Guide Toronto (2026) | FHSA, RRSP & Costs | Own In Toronto

 Conditions & Due Diligence

-Most offers include a financing condition (typically 3–5 business days) and a home inspection condition.
+Most offers include a financing condition (typically 3 to 5 business days) and a home inspection condition.
 This is your window to confirm the mortgage is approved and have a certified inspector assess the property.
 If anything material comes up, you can renegotiate or walk away.
+In hot segments, some buyers face pressure to drop conditions; understand the risks before you do.

 06